Prateek07-Kumar/Library-System-Management-Project/README.md

 ## Conclusion

 This project demonstrates the application of SQL skills in creating and managing a library management system.
-It includes database setup, data manipulation, and advanced querying, providing a solid foundation for data management and analysis
+It includes database setup, data manipulation, and advanced querying, providing a solid foundation for data management and analysis.